jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ![gran](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/Gran_0.png)
 Figure 8: A Gran plot used for analysis of 0 minute sample.

-With the Gran plot, we can calculate the equivalent volume using the following formula:
+With the Gran plot, we can calculate the equivalent volume of titrant using the following formula:

 $$V_{eq}=\frac{-intercept}{slope}$$

 where the intercept and the slope refers to the y-intercept and slope of Figure 7 respectively.
-From this, we found that the $V_{eq}$ was 1.7320669438481442 milliliter.
+From this, we found that the $V_{eq}$ was 1.73 mL.
 This value is shown in Figure 7, the titration curve, as the gray line.

 However, our real question and the motive behind our experiment is to determine the ANC of the lake and how the acid rain affects it.
 There are three models of ANC: conservative, volatile, and nonvolatile.